Turmeric for Swelling: Research on Fluid Balance & Inflammatory Response

 - Oxidative stress responses

-Because these pathways are interconnected, swelling-related research often appears within larger inflammation studies.
+Because these pathways are interconnected, swelling-related research frequently appears within broader inflammation studies.

 - Joint-related swelling and discomfort

-- Swelling related to physical strain or activity
+- Swelling associated with physical strain or activity

 - Biomarkers linked to inflammation